antonioii/Js-timer-countdown/README.md

 ## Timer Algorithm

-- An object representing countdown time is created.
+- An object representing countdown timer is created.

 - It receives an input and transforms it into seconds, when the play button is activated, an intervalset function is used to increment or decrement the time value by 1 second and display it on the screen at regular intervals.